top of page

 This is the country's main public financing program for agriculture.

-This include sectors dominated by giants like JBS, the world's largest meat producer.
+This includes sectors dominated by giants like JBS, the world's largest meat producer.

-The funds are government backed loans and subsidies for expanding production, financing equipment, marketing agricultural products, operational costs and partly for sustainable farming practices.
+The funds are government-secured loans and subsidies for expanding production, financing equipment, marketing agricultural products, operational costs and partly for sustainable farming practices.

 Comments